memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

-Now, instead of using `/node/subnode@0123ABC` to identify the node, we can simply use its label `subnode_label` - which must be **unique** throughout the entire devicetree.
+Now, instead of using `/node/subnode@0123ABC` to identify the node, we can simply use its label `subnode_label` - which must be **unique** throughout the entire Devicetree.
 This form of the label syntax is known as a _node label_.
 This term is not explicitly defined in the Devicetree specification but is used extensively in Zephyr.

-That's it for the first theory lesson - let's see how nodes look like in a real devicetree source (_include_) file in Zephyr.
-The following is a snippet of the devicetree source file for the nRF52840 microcontroller:
+That's it for the first theory lesson - let's see how nodes look like in a real Devicetree source (_include_) file in Zephyr.
+The following is a snippet of the Devicetree source file for the nRF52840 microcontroller:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`